callahanchris/callahanchris.github.io/source/_posts/2014-09-12-china-map-project-part-3-refactoring-using-replace-method-with-method-object.markdown

 >  -- Refactoring: Ruby Edition, page 129

-### The Refactoring in Action
+### Seeing the Opportunity for Refactoring

 In my original `db/seeds.rb` file, I had one `ChinaScraper` class that handled... everything.
 Even though this was a simple app, that is still a red flag.
-Before refactoring, the `ChinaScraper` class was just shy of 170 lines of code -- another red flag.
+Before refactoring, the `ChinaScraper` class was just shy of 170 lines of code -- another big red flag.
 Within that class, there was one 94 line method (!!!) -- `scrape_all_regions` -- doing the bulk of the work.
-It scraped each region's Wikipedia page, then went through and assigned about ten different attributes to the region.
+It scraped each region's Wikipedia page, then went through and assigned about ten different attributes to the region, then saved the region and its various attributes to the database.

 ```ruby
 def scrape_all_regions